-Whether it’s because of an illness, an injury or another reason, many of us will need therapy to regain or maintain our ability to function at some point in our lives.
-Medicare covers outpatient physical, speech and occupational therapy as well as inpatient therapy services.
+Whether it’s because of an illness or an injury, at some point in our lives, many of us will need therapy to regain or maintain our ability to function.
+Medicare covers inpatient as well as outpatient physical, speech and occupational therapy.

-For Medicare Medicare to cover outpatient therapy, you must meet the eligibility criteria:
+For Medicare to cover outpatient therapy, you must meet the eligibility criteria:

 - Therapy must be a safe and effective treatment for you.